Rainbow

 The Free Choice Finesse

-- Bob has a clued rainbow 2 in his hand.
-It is clued with only red.
+- Bob has a clued red card in his hand.
 He does not know the identity of the card.

-- Cathy has no clued cards in her hand.
-Cathy hand is, from newest to oldest: rainbow 3, blue 1, yellow 1, green 1, yellow 1
+- Cathy has no clued cards in her hand, and her hand is, from newest to oldest:

 - If a player in this situation chooses not choose to match the color, then they must be trying to communicate something extra.
 This signifies that it is actually a Finesse instead of a Prompt.

-- Alice clues blue to Cathy, which only touches the rainbow 2.
+- Alice clues blue to Cathy instead, touching the rainbow 2.

 The Free Choice Bluff